ciernyvlk/Challenges/Challenge5/metadata/writeup.md

 ## Complete solution

-When you set the module correctly, run it and you will see brute-force attack on tomcat manager service.
+When choosing the correct module and settings, run it and you will see brute-force attack on tomcat manager service.
-Some of the accounts will have guessed the password correctly.
-Now you have to choose only the correct one which is for user dumb - flag: role1.
+This result shows us that we found more passwords different users - dumb, admin, manager, role1 and root.
+The result is the password of dumb user, thus the flag is role1.
 #### Lessons learned

   * How we can do brute-force on service through metasploit.